 What is HDR

+So, what is HDR photography?
 High Dynamic Range (HDR) is a dynamic range that is found in the difference between the lightest shade of whites and the darkest shade of blacks.
 Through HDR, you can recreate the subtle layers of whites and blacks in your photos as they are seen by the naked human eye in real life.
-Without a proper dynamic range, photographs tend to look over or under saturated.
+Without a proper dynamic range, photographs tend to look over or under-saturated.
 Despite running into complications while taking photos that truly capture both ends of this spectrum, photographers have now found ways to deal with it.
 In simple words, this is what HDR generally is.
 It’s the perfect solution to the high-contrast issue that almost every photographer has to deal with at some point.

 How it Works